 Story Stitch was created to serve as a guided storytelling activity that connects and builds empathy between people of different cultural backgrounds, through the art of storytelling.
 Created by and for the community.

 The game consists of STORY CARDs and STITCH CARDs.
-With story card A PLAYER HAS A CHANCE TO SHARE A STORY FROM THEIR LIFE.
-With stitch card a player has a chance to engage or/and build on the story told.
+With a story card, A PLAYER HAS A CHANCE TO SHARE A STORY FROM THEIR LIFE.
+With a stitch card, a player has a chance to engage or/and build on the story told.
 The end goal: